 A freshly harvested grape already contains most of what is required to make wine.
 Sugar, to allow yeasts to produce enough alcohol to stabilize the wine; and acidity, to preserve and provide a fresh taste.
 Tannins, which exist within the skins of red grapes, can be used to make a wine bolder and more robust.
+(Read our article on tannins here).
 What is arguably the most important element of a freshly harvested grape however, is its natural inoculum of indigenous yeasts.

 One of wine-making’s most divisive areas, fermentation may be facilitated by either wild or commercially sourced yeasts.
 Each method imparts a separate and distinct influence upon the ways in which our wines can taste, smell, feel, and even look.
 These two divergent processes are defined by a complete reliance on what nature already provides, versus the expedience and consistency afforded by the addition of a commercial catalyst.

-Natural yeasts produce an infinite variety of interesting textures and flavour compounds.
-As we like to say here, wild fermentation creates ‘wines with character’.
-Accordingly, you’ll find that our Wild Ferment range exhibits a complex and diverse flavour palette.
-What’s more, each of these wines will vary quite significantly between vintages, with each batch producing a fresh and unique flavour that distinguishes itself from its predecessor.
+As a result, Wild Ferment wines will vary quite significantly between vintages, with each batch producing a fresh and unique flavour that distinguishes itself from its predecessor.

 By contrast, our ‘co-inoculated’ wines incorporate the addition of active dried yeasts, a modernisation first popularised in the 1960s, as it removed the risks associated with relying solely on natural yeasts.
 Co-inoculation as we practise it, introduces two yeast strains, affording us greater control over our end product, as well as a much quicker, more efficient fermentation.